Biden to restore 3 national monuments cut by Trump

 Former President Barack Obama proclaimed Bears Ears a national monument in 2016, 20 years after former President Bill Clinton moved to protect Grand Staircase-Escalante.
 Bears Ears was the first site to receive the designation at the specific request of tribes.

-The Bears Ears buttes, which overlook a grassy valley, are considered a place of worship for many tribes, according to Pat Gonzales-Rogers, executive director of the Bears Ears Inter-Tribal Coalition.
+The Bears Ears Inter-Tribal Coalition, which pushed for its restoration, has said the monument's twin buttes are considered a place of worship for many tribes.
 The group incudes the Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Pueblo of Zuni and Ute Indian Tribe.
+Representatives were not available for comment Thursday night.

-“We do need to protect these sacred sites that not only the Hopi tribe but other tribes find significant within their history,” he told Indigenous news outlet Indian Country Today.
+“We do need to protect these sacred sites that not only the Hopi tribe but other tribes find significant within their history,” he said.

 The Trump administration’s reductions to Bears Ears and Grand Staircase-Escalante paved the way for potential coal mining and oil and gas drilling on lands that were previously off-limits.
 However, activity was limited because of market forces.